EricHogue/EricHogue.github.io/_posts/2023-07-16-HackTheBox-Walkthrough-Socket.md

 img: 2023/07/Socket/Socket.png
 ---

-In Socket, I exploited an SQL Injection vulnerabilities in a websocket to extract the database.
+In Socket, I exploited an SQL Injection vulnerability in a websocket to extract the database.
 I used credentials found in the database to connect to the server.
 Finally, I ran Python code through PyInstaller to become root.

 * Room: Socket
 * Difficulty: {{ page.tags[3] }}